-The ink was barely dry on the fifth directive as the EU announced that 6AMLD was around the corner.
+The ink was barely dry on 5MLD as the EU announced a sixth directive (6AMLD/6MLD) was around the corner.
 So, here's a quick guide to the five key changes.

 Successive money laundering scandals on European soil and beyond - notably Danske Bank and more recently the FINCEN leaks - have incentivised European bodies and financial markets to boost their defences and stop criminals exploiting weaknesses in their systems.